 I am susceptible to everything that determines human consciousness and history.
-Though living in the digital era, I reserve great admiration for the world created by mankind from its beginnings: I am equally impressed by a bison painted in the depth of a cave, a cathedral, an opera, or a couture suit.
-My interest in topics of universal history, poetry and ancient music is essential to the selection of the characters that define my work.
+Though living in the digital era, I reserve great admiration for the world created by mankind from its beginnings: I am equally impressed by a bison painted in the depth of a cave, a temple, an opera, or a couture suit.
+My enduring interest in topics of universal history, poetry and ancient music now merges with the incertitude born out of in concert becoming an immigrant and a father.

-I particularly admire Jan van Eyck and Johannes Vermeer, but I am also attracted to the work of twentieth century artists like Kent Bellows and Chuck Close.
-Choosing the portrait and figurative representation as my forms of expression is my attempt to approach such masters of art history.
-On the other hand, the subject of fashion and commercial photograph lends my work immediate modernity, making my artistic discourse a personal testimony of this era of high resolution images, while at the same time attempting to convey the timelessness and contemporaneity of universal themes and myths of human consciousness.
-Though employing a number of diverse photographic images, my subjectivity saves me from the mere photographic imitation when I distort those images to offer the illusion of a model directly extracted from a nonexistent reality and turn our immediate and well-known world into a strange and new semblance, a kind of alter ego of those landscapes, things, and persons that comprise it.
+I particularly admire Jan van Eyck and Johannes Vermeer, but I am similarly attracted to the work of twentieth century artists like Kent Bellows and Roberto Fabelo.
+Choosing the portrait and detailed figurative representation as my form of expression is my attempt, as such masters of art history have done, to narrate the times from my personal corner.
+The fantastic figuration in my work has continually mutated together with the dialog within my subjectivity, at times attempting to distort and offer the illusion of a model directly extracted from a nonexistent though familiar reality.
+As the louder voices of my new reality in the United States join the fainter ones from Havana, they transform my previously well-known world into a strange and new semblance, a kind of alter ego of old and new landscapes, things, and persons.

 Leonardo Cuervo is a fantastic realism painter interested in exploring the human figure and bringing out its unsettling side.
 His work is infused with all things fantastical and esoteric, making us wander away from the reality of society to explore the unreal world in our imagination, and then, subtly, bringing us back.
 In the words of Artillery Magazine, “unusual and provocative in style, Cuervo’s technical skill in realism is also exquisite.”

-Upon arriving to the U.S. in 2012, Cuervo immediately inserted himself in the American art scene with his fisrt U.S. solo show at Beverlly Hills, and has been invited to present his work in the vibrant New York and San Francisco art scenes.
-He has been awarded second place in the “Realism-Human Figure” category of the 2016 American Art Awards.
+Upon arriving to the U.S. in 2012, Cuervo immediately inserted himself in the American art scene with his first U.S. solo show at Beverly Hills, and has been invited to present his work in the vibrant New York and San Francisco art scenes.
+He has been a winning artist in the “Realism-Human Figure” category of several editions of the American Art Awards.